ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 + Broadcaster: a device that sends out Advertisements and does not receive packets or allow connections from others.
 + Observer: a device that listens to others sending out Advertising Packets but does not initiate a connection with an Advertising device.
 + Central: a device that discovers and listens to other devices that are Advertising, and can connect to the advertising device.
 In our tutorial, this will be our laptop, which receives the IMU data from the Arduino Nano 33 IOT.
 + Peripheral: a device that Advertises and accepts Connections from Central devices.
-In our tutorial, this will be the Arduino Nano 33 IOT, which advertises its IMU Data service and accepts a connecting from our laptop.
+In our tutorial, this will be the Arduino Nano 33 IOT, which advertises its IMU Accelerometer Data service and accepts a connecting from our laptop.

 Note that some BLE devices can act as multiple of these roles, depending on the context.
 For example, a smartphone may act as a central device when communicating with a smartwatch and also act as a peripheral when downloading a file from another smartphone.